England and world champions uttered in the same sentence when relating to football conjured memories only of 1966. That was until the summer of 2017.

 Senior caps: 0

 He moved to Fulham in the 2019 summer transfer window as part of the deal which saw Ryan Sessegnon relocate to Tottenham.
-After helping Fulham get back into the Premier League in 2019/20, Onomah has struggled for consistent game time at Craven Cottage and he’s yet to feature this season.
+After helping Fulham get back into the Premier League in 2019/20, Onomah struggled for consistent game time at Craven Cottage and has since had only brief stints with Preston and Blackpool.
+He’s due to leave the latter this summer.

 LM: Ademola Lookman